paskn/R-devcontainer-template/README.md

 Now, `nohup` will log the pipeline into nohup.out file.
 You can track how it updates with `tail -f nohup.out`.

 `jobs` will print out the status of your pipeline.
-Now you can logout/exit.
+Now you can logout/exit. `scp` can transfer files between remote and local machines.

 Note: With DevPod you cannot change timeout for an already spawned workspace (valid for version 0.5.18 on Aug 9 2024).
 DevPod will not